EricTheToon/Fortlatro/README.md

 Forecast Tower - Add a Storm Seal to 1 selected card

 Key - Remove Eternal from 1 selected Joker

+Shop Reset - Reset the Shop

+Gold Splash - Split $20 permanately across all cards held in hand

 # 12 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break